-However, It will be helpful to understand the difference between customer-centricity with customer success; when you are planning overall objectives and SMART goals for your organization.
+However, It will be helpful to understand the difference between customer-centricity and customer success; when planning overall objectives and SMART goals for your organization.

 Customer centricity is an approach to understanding your customer's concerns and pain points that helps to make organizational decisions keeping your customer as the focal point to provide solutions for a better customer experience.

 Customer success is the approach that uses customer-centricity to lead them on an effortless customer journey and help them achieve their desired goals.